As reported in biztimes.com written by Corrinne Hess

 Milwaukee-based Phoenix Investors LLC has asked the city to allow for an indoor wholesale and distribution facility as a permitted use within the building at 5800 W. Hope Ave.

-Frank Crivello, executive vice president of Phoenix Investors, said the company is very close to announcing a tenant for the building.
+Frank P. Crivello, Chairman & Founder of Phoenix Investors, said the company is very close to announcing a tenant for the building.

 Crivello would not say who the company is, but said it is a successful local manufacturer who will lease the entire 134,000-square-foot building for distribution to support its growing operations.